lrleon/prodcon/Readme.md

 ### About the selection of sorting methods

 I have chose quicksort and mergesort as my proposed sorting algorithms.
-Both version are recursive and uses the insertion sort for sorting small vector.
-Although insertion sort is O(n^2), it is very simple, so its constant costs are cheap (parameter passing, no recursion, etc) and tends to O(n) for lightly unsorted partitions, which usually happens as the quicksort goes reducing the partitions.
+Both versions are recursive and use the insertion sort for sorting small vectors.
+Although insertion sort is O(n^2), it is very simple, so its constant costs are cheap (parameter passing, no recursion, etc) and tends to O(n) for lightly unsorted (or ordered ones) partitions, which usually happens as the quicksort progresses and goes reducing the partitions.

-Becau
+Because the requested programs are multi-thread, I have taken care in the stack consumption, concretely the maximum number of nested recursion calls.
+This is not a problem with mergesort because always the partitions are equitable (half of the vector).
+Therefore, the maximum number of nested recursion calls is O(log n), which is manageable even for relatively stack sizes.

+In the case of quicksort, a degenerated case could cause partitions tend to O(n) and so on, what could cause O(n) nested calls overflowing even a big stack.
+In order to avoid that, the quicksort inspects the partition sizes and choices to recursively sort the smallest partition first.
+In this way the worst case is O(log n).
+In addition, the pivot is selected between the median of extremes plus the element in the middle, what mitigates, but does not avoid, the risk of getting bad partitions.

 ### Possible Improvements

 #### Sorting Methods

-#### Linked list
+A more elaborate o tuned sorting algorithm could be used.
+Probably an introsort version that combines quicksort and heapsort according the depth of recursive calls and takes more care of pivot selection.
+Also, the partition method could be adapted for better profiting of hardware cache (it exists versions that perform the partition sequentially from left to right, by contrast with my version that traverse both sides and eventually could cause more cache misses).

 #### Several files

+In this version, the sorted sequences are put in final file through a `OutputFile` object (see `include/outputfile.H`).
+This class uses a `mutex` in order to assure mutual exclusion when a thread is writing a vector.
+However, this mutex could contend consumer threads that have already completed the sorting and want to write the result.

+A possible improvement, not explored, could consist in manage separated files, one file by thread.
+In this way, no thread would wait for writing.
+It would just write without any contention.
+As each thread completes, it concatenate its file to a resulting file.

 #### Inlining and separated compilation units

-### Pending things that I would have wanted to do
+For time reasons, I preferred to put my helpers classes and function in header files.
+Of course, an alternative, especially if encapsulation and information hiding is required, consist in handle separated compilation units.
+In this case:

+1. The headers files would only contain the methods declarations, or even a more sophisticated approach (pimpl idiom for example), and

+2. A `src` directory containing the source implementation would be used and every unit would be compiled.